Asian shares moderately higher with focus on inflation data

-TOKYO — Asian shares were mostly higher Wednesday, as markets watched for key inflation data likely to influence the Federal Reserve's stance on interest rates.
+TOKYO — Asian shares were mostly higher Wednesday, as investors watched for key inflation data likely to influence the Federal Reserve's stance on interest rates.

 ''Broader markets remain laser-focused on this week's critical inflation data as market participants attempt to tease out the state of the economy and the course the Fed might take from here,'' Stephen Innes, managing partner at SPI Asset Management, said in a report.